microsoft/vnet-in-azure-spring-cloud/01-deploy-azure-spring-cloud-in-your-vnet.md

 **Important:** Those resource groups are fully managed by Azure Spring Cloud service.
 Please do **NOT** manually delete or modify any resource inside.

-## Limitations
+## Using smaller subnet ranges

-Small subnet range saves IP addresses, but brings limitations to the maximum number of App Instances the Azure Spring Cloud can hold.
+This table shows the maximum number of app instances Azure Spring Cloud supports using smaller subnet ranges.

 | CIDR | Total IPs | Available IPs | Maximum app instances                                        |
 | ---- | --------- | ------------- | ------------------------------------------------------------ |